Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Definitions and Main Result

 \subsubsection{General Solvability}

 The inverse problem can be solved for a general class of factor processes.
 Let the factor process $X_t$ be a stationary ergodic process with infinitesimal generator $\mathcal L$ given by \eqref{eq:infgen}.
-It will be assumed that there is a unique invariant density $\omega$ such that $\mathcal L^*\omega = 0$, where $\mathcal L^*$ is the adjoint operator, in the sense that $\left<\mathcal{L} g\right> =0$ for any test function $g$.\footnote{Conditions for existence of a unique invariant \textit{measure} are given in \cite{pardouxVeretnnikov2001} to be boundedness and uniform ellipticity of matrices $\sigma\sigma^*(x)$, and also that $\lim\sup_{\|x\|\rightarrow\infty}x^*\mu(x)\leq -c \|x\|^{1+\alpha}$ for some $c>0$ and $\alpha\geq -1$.} Here and in the sequel the notation for any (integrable) test function $g$ whose expectation with respect to invariant density is,
+Let $\omega$ denote $X_t$'s invariant measure.
+Here and in the sequel, expectation with respect to the invariant measure for any (integrable) test function $g$ is denoted by

-It will be necessary to assume the operator $\mathcal L$ has a spectral gap:
+and all calculations to come will follow the analytical framework of semigroups for diffusions defined in \cite{bakry2013analysis}.
+It will be necessary to assume existence of a unique invariant measure and that the operator $\mathcal L$ has a spectral gap: